tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通通话模式/跑通通话模式(Windows)_intl_en.md

 - **SDKAppID**
   Log in to the [TRTC console](https://console.cloud.tencent.com/rav).
 If you don't have an application yet, create one, and you will see its `SDKAppID`.

 - **userId**
-  A random string, which you can keep in line with the naming of your account.
+  A custom string, which you can keep in line with the naming of your account.
 Please note that **there cannot be users with identical `userId` in a room**.

 - **userSig**
   Calculated based on `SDKAppID` and `userID`.
 For details, see [UserSig](https://intl.cloud.tencent.com/document/product/647/35166).

 - **roomId**
-  A random number.
+  A custom number.
 Please note that **rooms under the same application cannot have identical `roomId`**.

 ### 3. Enter (or create) a room
 Call `enterRoom` to enter the room specified by the `roomId` field in `TRTCParams`.
 If the room does not exist, the SDK will create one whose room number is the value of `roomId`.

 The **appScene** parameter specifies the application scenario of the SDK.
 In this document, it is set to `TRTCAppSceneVideoCall` (video call).
-The codec and network components give a higher priority to ensuring video smoothness and reducing call latency and lag in this scenario.
+In this scenario, the codec and network components give a higher priority to ensuring video smoothness and reducing call latency and stutter.

 - After calling the room entry API, you will receive the `onEnterRoom` callback.
 If `result` is greater than 0, room entry succeeds, and the value represents the time (ms) room entry takes; if `result` is less than 0, room entry fails, and the value is the error code for the failure.
 - If room entry fails, you will also receive the `onError` callback, which contains `errCode` (error code, whose value is `ERR_ROOM_ENTER_FAIL`; for other error code values, please see `TXLiteAVCode.h`), `errMsg` (error message), and `extraInfo` (reserved parameter).